 Once inside the ballpark, those with disabilities will find wider corridors, single-use or family restrooms designed to provide privacy for individuals and family members assisting them, and lower counters (34 inches) with brail and large print at all food and beverage concessions.
-Pay phones will feature TTY technology.
+TTY Courtesy phones available at Guest Service Center.
 Target Field staff is also specially trained to help those with disabilities safely exit the building in case of an emergency.

 Watching the game:

-New sight lines guarantee fans in wheelchairs won’t miss any action when others are standing during a big play, as is the case in the Metrodome.
+New sight lines guarantee fans in wheelchairs won’t miss any action when others are standing during a big play.
 Those who are hard of hearing or deaf can read real-time PA announcements on outfield captioning boards.
 Headsets programmed to the PA system are also available.

 Special attention has also been paid to making tickets easier to purchase.
 Devices connected to the microphones at select ticket windows allow agents to transmit directly into hearing aids, a feature disability advocates hope becomes a national building standard.
 Speaker boxes at all ticket windows are set below the agent’s mouth so those who are deaf or hard of hearing can read lips.
 Automated ticketing machines are wheelchair accessible with brail.

 A: Target Field is located in Minneapolis’ historic warehouse district near the Target Center.
 Specifically, Target Field is on Third Avenue between Fifth and Seventh Streets.
 Click for a Map.

 Q: How do I get to and from Target Field?

 A: This venue is one of the most fan friendly and accessible ballparks in the country – you can walk, bike, take a bus, train, ride a light rail line or drive your car to get to this vibrant downtown destination.